parvin-noori/ted/README.md

     Video.js Framework: For handling video playback with custom controls.

 Additionally, the website supports both RTL (right-to-left) and LTR (left-to-right) text directions, ensuring accessibility and usability for a diverse audience.
-You can view a live demo of the project https://parvin-noori.github.io/ted/.
+You can view a live demo of the project [here]( https://parvin-noori.github.io/ted/)